Find a Boat Loan and Refinancing Assistance with Vessel Vendor

 Boat Loans: The Pros and Cons

-Con: Interest on a loan is quite a bit
+Con: Interest on a loan is higher

 Pro: Boats add equity to your portfolio

 Those who are concerned with their equity and assets will find that certain boats will add a higher value to their portfolio.
-Keep in mind that that the equity of the boat will be weighed against the outstanding debt on the craft in cost cases.
+Keep in mind that the equity of the boat will be weighed against the outstanding debt on the craft in cost cases.
 Keep in mind that your credit and your current assets will be the main factor of your equity and worth.
 However, taking on a Nort-Tech, SeaHunter, or Hydra-Sport is sure to boost your portfolio’s worth.

 Credit, that dreaded word which drives the financing world.
 Like many lenders, boat lenders will check your credit and adjust your payment and interest rate according to your credit score.
-Even if you have perfect credit, if you have shopped around for a boat and have attempted to get a loan from various lenders, it will show multiple credit inquires (which is not a good thing).
+Even if you have perfect credit, if you have shopped around for a boat and attempted to get a loan from various lenders, it will show multiple credit inquiries (which is not a good thing).

-Final consideration: Its your boat….sort of
+Final consideration: It’s your boat….sort of

 As with any loan, if you have a financial lender, the title will remain in the possession of the lender until the boat is paid off.
 This may limit your ability to use the craft in some waters.
-Obviously, the lender will want to ensure that you will not just take the boat and go to another state, international waters, etc. Additionally, a lender can (read that fine print) call in the loan in full if they find that (a) you are not meeting the payment requirements which were set forth in the contract (b) you are misusing the vessel and depreciating the value of the craft, thereby reducing the potential for ROI or (c) if you fail to maintain the proper insurance and documentation on the vessel.
+Obviously, the lender will want to ensure that you will not just take the boat and go to another state, international waters, etc. Additionally, a lender can (read that fine print) call in the full amount of the loan if they find that (a) you are not meeting the payment requirements which were set forth in the contract (b) you are misusing the vessel and depreciating the value of the craft, thereby reducing the potential for ROI or (c) if you fail to maintain the proper insurance and documentation on the vessel.

 Find a boat lender